-We will elect to be taxed as a REIT under the Code, commencing with our taxable year ending December 31, 2020.
+We will elect to be taxed as a REIT under the Code, commencing with our taxable year ended December 31, 2020.
 We believe that our proposed method of operation will enable us to qualify as a REIT.
-However, no assurances can be given that our beliefs or expectations will be fulfilled, since qualification as a REIT depends on us continuing to satisfy numerous asset, income and distribution tests described under "U.S. Federal Income Tax Considerations- Taxation," which in turn depends, in part, on our operating results and ability to obtain financing.
+However, no assurances can be given that our beliefs or expectations will be fulfilled, since qualification as a REIT depends on us continuing to satisfy numerous asset, income and distribution tests described under "U.S. Federal Income Tax Considerations-Taxation," which in turn depends, in part, on our operating results and ability to obtain financing.
+We also intend to operate our business in a manner that will permit us to maintain our exemption from registration under the Investment Company Act.

-As of February 15, 2021, we had originated and funded loans totaling approximately \$135.0 million in aggregate original principal amount to companies operating in the cannabis industry, had approximately \$88.7 million of loans outstanding and are committed to approximately \$18.5 million in additional loans and commitments from existing loans, with approximately \$561.8 million of potential loans actively under review in our pipeline.
+As of June 15, 2021, we had originated and funded loans totaling approximately \$224.8 million in aggregate original commitment amount to companies operating in the cannabis industry, had approximately \$158.6 million of loans outstanding and were committed to approximately \$29.5 million in additional loans and commitments from existing loans, with approximately \$925.8 million of potential loans actively under review in our pipeline.
+From June 1, 2021 to June 15, 2021, we experienced a relatively rapid increase in our pipeline with our sourced loans increasing by approximately \$0.6 billion and potential loans actively under review increasing by approximately \$366.5 million.
 The Audit and Valuation Committee of our Board assists our Board in its oversight of the determination of the fair value of assets that are not publicly traded or for which current market values are not readily available by evaluating various subjective and objective factors, including input provided by an independent valuation firm that we currently retain to provide input on the valuation of such assets.
 See "Management-Audit and Valuation Committee" of this Prospectus.